PX4/PX4-user_guide/en/flying/basic_flying.md

 ### Fixed-wing Landing

-As for takeoff, for manual landings it is recommended to use [Stabilized mode](../flight_modes/README.md#stabilized_fw), [Acro mode](../flight_modes/README.md#acro_fw) or [Manual mode](../flight_modes/README.md#manual_fw).
+[Stabilized mode](../flight_modes/README.md#stabilized_fw), [Acro mode](../flight_modes/README.md#acro_fw) or [Manual mode](../flight_modes/README.md#manual_fw) are recommended for landing (just as they are for takeoff).
-In these modes the pilot has full control over the motor thrust, which is required to perform a manual flaring maneuver when close to the ground (rasing the vehicle nose without increasing throttle).
+In these modes the pilot has full control over the motor thrust, which is required to perform a manual flaring maneuver when close to the ground (raising the vehicle nose without increasing throttle).
-It is recommended to perform the landing in headwind to reduce the groundspeed before touching down.
+You should perform the landing in headwind to reduce the groundspeed before touching down.

 For auto landings you should use a [Fixed-Wing Mission Landing](../flight_modes/mission.md#fw-mission-landing).
 This landing is defined in a mission, and can be used in either [Mission](../flight_modes/mission.md) or [Return](../flight_modes/return.md) modes.